 Sandra “Sam” White

 I’m a licensed massage therapist, yoga, and Qoya instructor in Richmond Virginia, and I’m pulling up my sleeves and diving into an office/studio space S.A.M.
 Therapy Soul Aligned Movement.
-I’m a child of GOD, mom, wife, aunt, friend, grandma, lifelong learner, a point of light within a greater light, an energy practitioner, free spirit, and free agent for new frontiers.
+I’m a child of GOD, mom, wife, sister, aunt, friend, grandma, lifelong learner, a point of light within a greater light, an energy practitioner, free spirit, and free agent for new frontiers.
 I also claim the title SAMthedirtbikegirl as a dirt bike instructor, dirt bike rider extraordinaire (in my mind!), and as a self proclaimed member of lifelong recovery, I’m re-membering, re-aligning, and re-covering from old outgrown ideas of who I am or how I should be.
 My defiant, Amazon warrior nature is my soul space and sacred place to embrace.
 You can embrace it, too.
 I practice what I preach: come as you are and leave as more of who you are.
 Qoya is movement as medicine, and as the ancient advisor in me aligns with it, so can yours.
 I'm honored to help.

 When did you take your first Qoya class?
 I took my first Qoya class online in the summer of 2017 and signed up for teacher training immediately, so the Initiation teacher training in Roanoke, VA in October 2017 with Lindsay Hughes McKinney was my first in-person class, and I immediately knew I wanted more.
 My body felt "it" - awakening and alive.
 I thrive in this creative intelligent space, this living light energy of the present moment, and it’s catapulted me into new dimensions.